 The OECD climate change work is focusing on how to move countries to low-emissions and climate resilient pathways, and how to improve the effectiveness of the global climate regime.
 Explore the policy areas to access the latest OECD work in each area and find out more on how the OECD is supporting action on climate change.

 The OECD Green Talks Live webinar series brings world experts together on pressing environmental issues for a global audience.
 These free webinars are open to the general public and participants are welcome to pose questions during the Q&A segment.
 Missed the Green Talks?
 Watch the video recordings online.

+SAVE THE DATE: 29-31 May 2018 - Global Forum on Plastics in a Circular Economy.
 The Forum is a venue that brings together international experts from member and non member economies to share experiences and explore common policy issues focusing principally on the environmental dimension of sustainable development and its linkages with economic and social policies.
-Save the date: Global Forum on New perspectives on the food-water-energy nexus in November 2014.

 Mr. Angel Gurría, Secretary-General of the OECD, will be in Brasilia on 21st March 2018 to attend the World Water Forum.

 7-8 March 2018 - The Global Forum brought together delegates from both OECD and non-OECD countries to discuss the theme of transparency of reporting on technology transfer, capacity-building and financial support, accounting for baseline NDC targets, indicative climate finance, Article 6 and common timeframes; and the role of land-use in the transition to a low-carbon and climate resilient economy.

 23-24 January 2018 - Santiago, Chile - The workshop focused on chapters of regional trade agreement (RTAs) that are concerned mainly with issues other than the environment, such as market access, investment, or government procurement, TBT, regulatory coherence or dispute settlement.
 Speakers' presentations are available online.